Kajiih/SnakeForge/README.md

 <p align="center">
-    <em>SnakeForge, the opinionated Python template that gives you what you need, and not more.</em>
+    <em>SnakeForge, the opinionated Python template that gives you what you need, and no more.</em>
 </p>

 # Your favorite template for Python projects 🐍